r-mayer/tip-calculator-app/README.md

 - Javascript: I used a lot of DOM manipulation, understanding his various methods; I broke apart the JS solution into some separate functions e called them in the right order; Deal with the function parameters; prevented negative inputs, zero inputs, NaN results...; etc.

-- CSS: used a lot of flexbox, as always, which is becoming usual, but in this case I had to deal with grid too, and I think I did it well; I had to style inputs (text and radio), which was fun; Responsiveness was fun too.
+- CSS: used a lot of flexbox, as always, which is becoming usual, but in this case I had to deal with grid too, and I think I did it well; I had to style inputs (text and radio - borders, pseudo elements, disabled states, etc), which was fun; Responsiveness was fun too.

 - HTML: dealing with the propertys of HTML inputs was new for me, and I think it was very important to learn this.